 Where consumerist chairs are concerned, these can be broken into two distinct groups: Therapeutic and Hobbyist.

-Therapeutic chairs tend to focus heavily on features designed to alleviate chronic pain, while hobbyist chairs tend to include more convenience features that appeal to users interests tastes, and preferences.
+Therapeutic chairs tend to focus heavily on features designed to alleviate chronic pain, while hobbyist chairs tend to include more convenient features that appeal to users’ interests, tastes, and preferences.

 For example, a therapeutic chair might include features like: